 Hands-on Tools and Strategies to Assist Providers Working with Farmers

 December 16, 2019

 Meg Moynihan, from Eyes on the Horizon Consulting, and Monica McConkey, from the Minnesota Department of Agriculture, provided an overview on the tools and strategies they utilize every day to address the mental health needs of farmers, ranchers, and agricultural producers.
-This session highlighted specific examples of resources available to support farmers experiencing stress and mental health challenges, as well as a discussion on the best practices for providers working with this population.

 Introduction to Farm Stress: Mental Health Needs among Diverse Farm Populations